omarprocessor/IOT/README.md

 # IOT projetcs

-This repository contains multiple IoT-based Arduino projects developed and tested using the AlphaBoard.
+This repository contains multiple IoT-based Arduino projects developed and tested using the Arduino uno and Esp32.
 Each folder represents a unique system aimed at solving real-world problems using sensors, actuators, and microcontrollers.

 ## Table of Contents